-(d) Internal review and risk evaluation
+(d) Internal audit, review and risk evaluation

+Due to its size, Cyclopharm does not have an internal audit function.
 Assurance is provided to the Board by senior management on the adequacy and effectiveness of management controls for risk.
+The external auditors will provide a report communicating significant deficiencies identified in internal controls during the audit to the board and management.